Tommertom/fetch_mcp/README.md

 - **Encoded instructions**: Base64 patterns, "decode and execute"

 When suspicious patterns are detected:
-- A `SECURITY_WARNING` is added to the output
+- **NO DATA is returned** - the fetched content is completely blocked
-- The LLM is instructed to spawn a subagent for independent review
+- Only a warning message is returned indicating the number of patterns detected
-- If confirmed malicious, the LLM should HALT and inform the user
+- The source URL is provided so users can manually review if they believe it's a false positive

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.